CodeVinayak/Self-Driving-Car/README.md

-# Self-Driving-Car
+# Self-Driving Car : Integrating Behavioral Cloning, Path Planning, and NEAT

- Self-Driving Cars: Integrating Behavioral Cloning, Path Planning, and NEAT
+This was my project of 3rd Semester during MCA at VIT Chennai.